Ianzev/Ianzev/README.md

 My name is Ian Zevallos, a passionate Fullstack Software Engineer with a solid foundation from Codecool and further exploration in the Java ecosystem 🌍.
 I thrive on the satisfaction of crafting solutions that surprise and delight users (mainly family and friends right now :)) while solving real-world problems.

-DevOps Advocate: Embracing the DevOps philosophy, I automate everything to ensure efficiency and reliability in every project I undertake 💻.
+Embracing the DevOps philosophy, I automate everything to ensure efficiency and reliability in every project I undertake 💻.
 Continuous improvement is not just a mantra; it's a way of life.

 **Outside the code realm** <br><br>
 **Athlete at Heart:**<br> When I'm not at my desk, you can find me indulging my passion for sports.
 Whether it's hitting the gym, going for a run, or playing a game of football, staying active is essential to my well-being.